You want smart political talk without the meltdowns?

 Well, I mean, first of all, I'm the only person on that list who ran for president.

-Uh I've been on your show so often, people probably think I'm their neighbor.
+I've been on your show so often, people probably think I'm their neighbor.

-Well, that'd be a great honor.
+Well, that would be a great honor.

-Yeah, so all that, you know, I think, you know, leads to a misleading number.
+You know, so all that, you know, I think, you know, leads to a misleading number.

 I mean, first of all, the only numbers that count are inside the conference, not in public opinion.

-Because you've got to be able to know the members really well.
+It's just technically impossible because you've got to be able to know the members really well.

 You've got to be able to manage them.

-Uh, you have to have insights, you have to be able to help them campaign.
+You have to be able to help them campaign.

-Well, you you would have to go back to living there like you did during the years you were speaker.
+Well, you would have to go back to living there like you did during the years you were speaker.

-Um, but I was I was your MC the night you became speaker.
+But I was your MC the night you became speaker.

-You said that you're so tired that there's always this feeling and in the innermost part of your brain that you know you're exhausted, but there's just no time to ever take a breath or or rest the way you should.
+You said that you're so tired that there's always this feeling in the innermost part of your brain that you know you're exhausted, but there's just no time to ever take a breath or rest the way you should.

 And that was your life.